fmalina/revisions-blocl/activism/savingcapitalism.md

 Wall Street’s new monopolists rig financial markets for their own benefit.
 And again, the rest of us pick up the tab.

-Why isn’t antitrust law as effective at curbing the new monopolists as it was the older forms of monopoly?
+Why isn't antitrust law as effective at curbing the new monopolists as it was the older forms of monopoly?
 Partly because antitrust enforcement has lost sight of one of its original goals: preventing large aggregations of economic power from gaining too much political influence.